Element84/filmdrop-k8s-tf-modules/README.md

 ### Linkerd

 The local development environment includes Linkerd as a service mesh.
 More information is available [here](./modules/service_mesh/README.md).

+You can configure whether or not Linkerd is included in deployment by setting the `deploy_linkerd` flag in the [inputs](./inputs.tf) file.
 <br></br>

 ### Nginx ingress proxy

 An nginx ingress proxy has been added by default to the local development environment More information is available [here](./modules/ingress/README.md).

+You can configure whether or not Ingress NGINX is included in deployment by setting the `deploy_ingress_nginx` flag in the [inputs](./inputs.tf) file.
 <br></br>

 ### Monitoring